Facebook consultant argues that website's ads work

 | SAN FRANCISCO

 "The Power of Like 2: How Social Media Works," looks at paid advertising on Facebook as well as earned media exposure-- meaning mentions of the brand made by Facebook users in status updates and the like.
-It is based on the experiences of large brands such as Best Buy, Starbucks and Target.
+It is based on the experiences of large brands such as Best Buy (BBY.N), Starbucks (SBUX.O) and Target (TGT.N).

 The report follows up on a July 2011 paper, "The Power of Like: How Brands Reach and Influence Fans Through Social Media Marketing."